-Each Washing Cup designed by Avi Luvaton is a modern and innovative, yet refined design.
+Each Washing Cup designed by Avi Luvaton is modern and innovative, yet a refined design.

-Besides complying with the specifications that must be met in terms of halacha (Jewish religious law) and made of rhodium plated brass with a classy inside gold finish, these pieces were created to perform beautifully the meaningful ritual of washing hands in order to elevate the Shabbat meal into a divine experience.
+Besides complying with the specifications that must be met in terms of Halacha (Jewish religious law) and made of rhodium plated brass with a classy inside gold finish, these pieces were created to perform beautifully the meaningful ritual of washing ones hands in order to elevate the Shabbat meal into a divine experience.

 Just as the Kohanim would wash before their daily service in the Temple long ago, so do we wash our hands before our holy meal, reminding us that we are all priests in the temple of our own homes and lives.

 The time has come to fill a washing cup with water, pour it on both our hands one at a time, raise them (physically and spiritually) and let the water drip down.
 And so, while we recite the blessing, we might remember the symbolism behind this fundamental element of nature.

 Water is the essence of physical life: without it we would die.
 At the same time, wisdom is the essence of spiritual life, the base of self-realization and self-growth.
 This way, water symbolizes the wisdom of the Torah.

 Throughout this sacred ritual, the Natla cup plays a fundamental role: it is the container that collects, carries and pours the water that purifies our hands.
 It is the receptacle that allows us to accomplish this practice, to fulfill this Mitzvah through which we understand that all our interactions in the physical world need to be done in a conscious, wise and meaningful way.